mjiUST/luvision_userguide/README.md

 ## content
 * [Server and Fileserver](#Servers-and-fileserver), read before using the servers.
-* [Scheduling Tool](), read before running any code on the server.
+* [Scheduling Tool](#Scheduling-Tool), read before running any code on the server.
 * [Reimbursement in TBSI](#Reimbursement-in-TBSI), 清华报销

 ## Servers and fileserver

 * Keep in mind:
-    - nerver use luvision account to run code on the server.
-Please use your own account and the queuing tool to submit jobs.
+    - **nerver** use luvision account to run code on the server.
+Please use **your own account and the queuing tool to submit jobs**.
 Otherwise, you may terminate someones’ running jobs.
-    - luvision account is the only superuser, and can only be used to install publicly used libraries, which may has different versions, such as cuda 7.0/8.0/….
+    - **luvision account is the only superuser**, and can only be used to install publicly used libraries, which may has different versions, such as cuda 7.0/8.0/….
 Specify the version you want use in your local account `.bashrc` / `.theanorc` / … So that evryone’s setting will not affect others’.
+    - If you want to open an account or to add more information to this doc, please contact **Mengqi**.

 * Server:
     - `ssh <userName>@svr1.local`  # or svr2
-        * if doesn't work --> use NAT IP address: `ssh <userName>@10.8.5.248`  # or 246 for sever 2
+        * if doesn't work --> use NAT IP address: `ssh <userName>@10.8.5.246`  # or 248 for sever 2
+    - Using **WLAN IP** to **access from outside of TBSI**: `ssh <userName>@58.250.23.197` # or 195 for server 2
-    - open accounts: since the servers share the home folder, please make sure the newly added users have the same userID and groupID on the servers.
+    - open accounts: since the servers share the file system, please make sure the newly added users have the same userID and groupID on the servers.
-    - the home folder is mounted from the fileserver, you can do everything in your own home folder.
+        * If you want to use both the servers and your local machin in TBSI, in order to make your life easier please make sure that your userID and groupID on your local machine are consistent with the ones on the servers.

 * Fileserver:
     - Because of the security issue of the curlftpfs / samba / … , we only enable NFS on the fileserver.
 Don't enable other mount methods.
-    - Currently, only the home folder on the servers are mounted from the fileserver.
-So that your own home folder is large enough to do anything you want.
-The ownership of the files is related to the
+    - The **/fileserver** folder is mounted from the fileserver, you can use that folder to share data between servers and your local machine.
+    - You'd better make a symbolic link in your home directory
+        * `mkdir /fileserver/<userName>`
+        * `ln -s /fileserver/<userName> /home/<userName>/fileserver`  # then you can access the fileserver using the address `~/fileserver`
+        * The fileserver is large enough to do what you want. **Do not** put too large files in your home directory except `~/fileserver`.

 * `apt-get` without sudo
     - `apt-get download tmux` # get the .deb file